SimonAndreys/polysimilar_forge/README.md

 <image src="https://user-images.githubusercontent.com/74018582/130679580-b3f89875-f01f-408e-aa58-cec62409bf39.png" width=700>

- Under the fern image, two of the maps have for origin "B", and the last has for origin "A".
+ Under the fern image, two of the maps have for origin "B", and the first has for origin "A".
 This means that, at each iteration, instead of copying the image A in the two upper boxes, we copy the image of the fractal B !
 The larger box still contains a copy of A.
  Saddly, the ferndragon is ultimately self-similar:

  <image src="https://media.giphy.com/media/5FHvJaiwdOY94Ri7Pl/giphy.gif?cid=790b76117b1cc036a1de4ef34d3153a0ec1df7929e714b56&rid=giphy.gif&ct=g">